Getting a Personal Loan with Bad Credit - What Are Your Options?

 The FICO score was created by the Fair Isaac Corporation, a data analysis company that specializes in credit scoring services.
 Meanwhile, VantageScore is a credit scoring model developed by the three major credit bureaus (Equifax, Experian, and TransUnion).
 Here are their credit scoring ranges:

 According to these models, anything below 630 is considered a bad credit score.
-Keep in mind that some lenders prefer to use their own scoring system.
+Keep in mind that some lenders prefer to use their own scoring system, but this should give you a basic idea of what the minimum credit score requirement will be for each tier.

 Can You Get a Loan with Bad Credit?